-Why do you need a human probiotic infusion?
+Why do I need a human probiotic infusion?

 Patients who have had Clostridium difficile infection (also known as C.diff) are at high risk of getting repeat infections.
 This bacteria multiplies and releases a chemical that causes diarrhoea and in some cases can make the patient very unwell.
-The standard treatment is with antibiotics but if this doesn't work or when a person gets recurrent C.diff infections then a human probiotic infusion can be very effective.
-Research has shown that an HPI can cure infection in 91-100% of cases and can prevent further recurrence more effectively than antibiotics (ref: NICE IPG485).
+The standard treatment is with antibiotics but if this does not work, or when a person gets recurrent C.diff infections, then a human probiotic infusion can be very effective.